pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-web.md

 Example:

 ```
-pandoc -s -r html http://www.peterconrad.com/markdown-dreams/ -o how-to-do-things.md
+pandoc -s -r html http://www.peterconrad.com/markdown/ -o markdown.md
 ```

 ## Result

 The result is a Markdown file converted from the web page.
-You probably can't use the resulting Markdown as-is, because most modern web pages include a lot of code in addition to the human-readable content.
+Because most modern web pages include a lot of code in addition to the human-readable content, you might have to do a little cleanup.
 However, you can see that the content is easy to read and convenient to copy and paste to another Markdown file.
 Pandoc tries its best to convert the `<div>` tags and their attributes to its own fenced div notation, which makes even the extra junk more readable as well.

 ![Screenshot of web page and Markdown result](../img/grab-web-page.png)